 Developing a business plan: 14 questions you must answer

-Whether you are explaining your business to a friend or pitching it to an investor, you need to be able to explain your business in 30-90 seconds.
+Whether you are explaining your business to a friend, explaining how to buy bitcoin today to your girlfriend or pitching a startup idea to an investor, you need to be able to explain your business in 30-90 seconds.
 If it takes you too long to explain what your business is and what benefits it has, it’s too complicated.
 Instead of writing out a long business plan, the goal is to keep your business plan short and simple.
 Remember, the key to building a ‘lean’ business is to do the absolute minimum you need and get in front of customers as fast as possible.
 With the following steps, whether you decide to build a product-based business or a service-based business, it will give you the necessary foundations of a solid business map.

 You need to consider the following.
 Grab a pen and write out the answer to each question: